tweag/FawltyDeps/README.md

 - to use the Python environment at `.venv/` to map dependency names in `pyproject.toml` into import names used in your code under `my_package/`

+You can use `--pyenv` multiple times to have FawltyDeps look for packages in multiple Python environments.
+When mapping a dependency into import names, FawltyDeps will then use the union of all imports provided by all matching packages across those Python environments as valid import names for that dependency.

 #### Identity mapping

 When FawltyDeps is unable to find an installed package that corresponds to a